Twins vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in seven of their past 10 games and won three of those contests.
+- The Twins have played as the favorite in eight of their past 10 games and have won four of those contests.

 - In their last 10 games with a total, the Twins and their opponents are 4-5-1 when it comes to hitting the over.